KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy-Article.md

 ## Extensions

-KeyboardKit extends the native ``UIKit/UITextDocumentProxy`` with additional capabilities, such as the ability to get more content from the document, analyze words, sentences & quotations, end the current sentence, etc. Here are some examples:
+KeyboardKit extends the native ``UIKit/UITextDocumentProxy`` with additional capabilities, such as the ability to get more content from the document, analyze words, sentences & quotations, end the current sentence, etc.

+Here are some examples of extensions that are added to the proxy by KeyboardKit, to make it much more capable than it is by default, with more variants of certain operations listed in the full ``UIKit/UITextDocumentProxy`` documentation:

 * ``UIKit/UITextDocumentProxy/currentWord``
-* ``UIKit/UITextDocumentProxy/currentWordPreCursorPart``
-* ``UIKit/UITextDocumentProxy/currentWordPostCursorPart``
 * ``UIKit/UITextDocumentProxy/deleteBackward(range:)``
 * ``UIKit/UITextDocumentProxy/deleteBackward(times:)``
 * ``UIKit/UITextDocumentProxy/documentContext``
 * ``UIKit/UITextDocumentProxy/endSentence(withText:)``
 * ``UIKit/UITextDocumentProxy/fullDocumentContext(config:)``
-* ``UIKit/UITextDocumentProxy/hasUnclosedAlternateQuotationBeforeInput(for:)``
 * ``UIKit/UITextDocumentProxy/hasUnclosedQuotationBeforeInput(for:)``
 * ``UIKit/UITextDocumentProxy/isCursorAtNewSentence``
-* ``UIKit/UITextDocumentProxy/isCursorAtNewSentenceWithTrailingWhitespace``
 * ``UIKit/UITextDocumentProxy/isCursorAtNewWord``
 * ``UIKit/UITextDocumentProxy/isCursorAtTheEndOfTheCurrentWord``
 * ``UIKit/UITextDocumentProxy/isReadingFullDocumentContext``